elleem/reading-notes/301/reading6.md

 <li> Work environment readiness</li>
 <ol>
 In your experience, which of these reasons have you found most beneficial?
-How does pair programming work?

 Social skills, especially getting better at finding the words to describe the issue to another person on my own.
 That is my key struggle that I am working on each time with pair programming.

+How does pair programming work?

+Allows one person to be the driver and one person to be the navigator.
+One person writes while the other directs.
+Although special emphasis for me on the navigator researching because I have been in projects where the navigator wasn't researching and that is very tough!